Analyzing Save Foods (SVFD) and Its Rivals

-Save Foods (NASDAQ:SVFD – Get Rating) is one of 25 public companies in the “Agricultural chemicals” industry, but how does it contrast to its competitors?
-We will compare Save Foods to similar businesses based on the strength of its institutional ownership, analyst recommendations, risk, profitability, earnings, dividends and valuation.
+Save Foods (NASDAQ:SVFD – Get Rating) is one of 25 publicly-traded companies in the “Agricultural chemicals” industry, but how does it weigh in compared to its rivals?
+We will compare Save Foods to similar businesses based on the strength of its risk, earnings, analyst recommendations, profitability, valuation, dividends and institutional ownership.

-This is a breakdown of recent ratings and target prices for Save Foods and its competitors, as provided by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Save Foods and its rivals, as provided by MarketBeat.com.

 |Sell Ratings